Font size:

 In addition, we encourage you to engage in Voluntary activities, supporting the preservation of the memory of Auschwitz.

-On 27 January 2026, we will commemorate the 81st anniversary of the liberation of the German Nazi concentration and extermination camp Auschwitz.
-The event is held under the honorary patronage of the President of the Republic of Poland, Karol Nawrocki.
+On January 27, 2026 a group 21 Survivors of Auschwitz gathered at the site of the former Auschwitz II-Birkenau camp to commemorate the 81st anniversary of the liberation of the German Nazi concentration and extermination camp.
+The event was held under the honorary patronage of the President of the Republic of Poland, Karol Nawrocki.

 others news